vladimir-vg/elk.erl/README.md

 {elk, [{contexts, [{proplist, elk_proplist_context}]}]}
 ```

+Context module `get/2` function should return `undefined` if no value found for
+given key and value otherwise.

 # Contribution

 I'm (Gordeev Vladimir) not a native english speaker, so very possible I done
 a lot of grammar and lexical mistakes.
 Feel free to send a pull-request.

-Also, if you think that some
+Also, if you think that some context datastructures should be available by
+default, you also can send a pull-request.

 # License